strimzi/governance/GOVERNANCE.md

 * They will be removed to the collaborators list of the Strimzi repository, if any.

 Component owners who wish to become emeritus simply mark the fact by opening a PR against this repository moving their name to the `EMERITUS` file.
-The process for reverting from an emeritus component owners to an active component owners is the same as for new component owners.
+The process for reverting from an emeritus component owner to an active component owner is the same as for new component owners.

 ## Voting rules